-Graduation Seminars for January ’19 Bachelor of Science Candidates
+Graduation Seminars for October 2020 and January 2021 Degree Candidates

-All potential candidates for a January 2019 (all degree requirements will be met at the end of the fall 2018 term) are highly encouraged to attend one of the following graduation planning workshops:
+RSBC Seniors who anticipate completing all degree requirements by the end of the current term are highly encouraged to attend one of the following Graduation Seminars:

 Filing for Diploma

 The Rutgers School of Business-Camden awards degrees three times a year: January, May, and October.
 To be considered for graduation, seniors must submit a Diploma Application online within the time frames outlined below.